tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 036.md

 - The gang fucks about in the garrison.
 - The gang thinks of some stupid ass ideas to get themselves killed.
+- The gang fucks about at the red lion in.
+- The gang fucks about at the gilded lily.
+-